mattheww/gomill/gomill_docs/settings.rst

 A :setting-cls:`!Player` definition has the same syntax as a Python function
 call: :samp:`Player({arguments})`.
 Apart from :setting:`command`, the
-arguments should be specified using keyword form (see :ref:`sample control file`).
+arguments should be specified using keyword form (see the examples for particular arguments below).

 All arguments other than :setting:`command` are optional.